 As many people nearing retirement know, delaying the start of Social Security benefits usually means getting a better payout.

 But for many years, married couples have used two popular strategies to collect some benefits now, and let other benefits mature for maximum effect.

-The recently enacted Bipartisan Budget Act (HR 1314) eliminates these strategies, which will remain available only for a limited time.
+The Bipartisan Budget Act (HR 1314) eliminates these strategies, which remained available only for a limited time.

 How retirement affects Social Security benefits